 (2) Applies to Ms. Shulman and Ms. Serati.
 Under the H&R Block Severance Plan (the "Severance Plan"), Ms. Shulman and Ms. Serati are entitled to severance compensation in the event of a "Qualifying Termination."
-A "Qualifying Termination" isdefined under the Severance Plan to mean the involuntary termination of an employee, but does not include a termination resulting from: (i) the elimination of the employee's position where the employee was offered a comparable position with a subsidiary of the Company; (ii) a sale of assets or other corporate acquisition or disposition where the employee is offered a comparable position with the acquiring entity; (iii) the redefinition of an employee's position to a lower salary rate or grade; (iv) the termination of an employee for cause; or (v) the non-renewal of employment contracts.
-Additionally, (i) Mr. Tait experienced a "Qualifying Termination" under the Severance Plan pursuant to the Tait Separation Agreement and Tait Employment Agreement, as more fully described in footnote 16 to this Table and (ii) Mr. Gokey experienced a "Qualifying Termination" under the Severance Plan pursuant to the Gokey Separation Agreement and Gokey Employment Agreement, as more fully described in footnote 16 to this Table and (ii) Mr. Gokey experienced a "Qualifying Termination" under the Severance Plan pursuant to the Gokey Separation Agreement and Gokey Employment Agreement, as more fully described in footnote 17 to this Table.
+A "Qualifying Termination" is defined under the Severance Plan to mean the involuntary termination of an employee, but does not include a termination resulting from: (i) the elimination of the employee's position where the employee was offered a comparable position with a subsidiary of the Company; (ii) a sale of assets or other corporate acquisition or disposition where the employee is offered a comparable position with the acquiring entity; (iii) the redefinition of an employee's position to a lower salary rate or grade; (iv) the termination of an employee for cause; or (v) the non-renewal of employment contracts.
+Additionally, (i) Mr. Tait experienced a "Qualifying Termination" under the Severance Plan pursuant to the Tait Separation Agreement and Tait Employment Agreement, as more fully described in footnote 16 to this Table and (ii) Mr. Gokey experienced a "Qualifying Termination" under the Severance Plan pursuant to the Gokey Separation Agreement and Gokey Employment Agreement, as more fully described in footnote 17 to this Table.